In this episode, we cover how to ship your product to Amazon warehouses.

 - Missed an episode?
 See them all here.

 We’re covering all of this today in our eighth episode of the Million Dollar Case Study.
-Watch the video, keep reading and don’t forget to claim your exclusive Flexport and Jungle Scout discount!
+Watch the video and keep reading!

 Subscribe to the Million Dollar Case Study list here, so you never miss an episode!

 Before you get started, if you’re not already using Jungle Scout (an all-in-one platform for selling on Amazon), you will need to get a Jungle Scout subscription to follow along with us and complete your product research.